nuagenetworks/vspkdoc/_sources/v6/nuospfinterface.rst.txt

 ----------

+- ``bfd_enabled``: Enable or disable Bidirectional Forwarding Detection for this OSPF Interface.

 - ``name`` (**Mandatory**): Name of the OSPF Interface.
 The name has to be unique within the OSPFArea.

 - ``passive_enabled``: Enable the passive property of the interface.